dwalker3rd/Overwatch/README.md

 1. Publish the image files in the [\img][] folder to the publicly-accessible URL provided during installation.
 1. Note that it may take several hours before Microsoft Teams shows the images in messages sent by Overwatch.

-### Testing

-1. `overwatch.ps1` will initialize the Overwatch environment and run preflight tests and updates.
-2. `monitor.ps1` will run the Monitor product, display platform status and send notifications/alerts, if necessary.
-3. `Send-PlatformStatusMessage -MessageType $PlatformMessageType.Alert -NoThrottle` will send a platform status message through all installed providers.
-If there are any issues with messaging provider configuration, such as invalid credentials for the SMTP account, you will see the error here.

 ### Platform Tasks

 1. Platform tasks associated with a product are disabled during installation and must be enabled manually.